Jack Jenkins (English footballer): Career

 After playing for Garforth Villa at youth level, and coming through Leeds United's academy, Jenkins signed a two-year scholarship with the club in April 2018.
 Jenkins signed his first professional contract on 15 January 2019, with the contract lasting until the summer of 2021.
 He signed a new contract in November 2019, lasting until summer 2023.
-He played for Leeds United U21's against Barrow in the EFL Trophy on 5 October 2020.
+He played for Leeds United U21s against Barrow in the EFL Trophy on 5 October 2020.
 He was first named on the Leeds bench on 7 November 2020 for a fixture against Crystal Palace.
 Jenkins made his senior Leeds debut on 10 January 2021 in the 3–0 FA Cup third round defeat against Crawley Town as a half-time substitute.
+On 8 September 2023, Jenkins joined Scunthorpe United on loan until January 2024.

+On 31 January 2024, Jenkins joined National League club FC Halifax Town on a permanent deal.

 Style of play

 Jenkins is right-footed.
 He typically plays as a box-to-box midfielder.
 He can also play as a defensive midfielder.